University of Minnesota's infectious disease center urges better use of COVID-19 testing

 Rochester, Minn.-based Vyriad says it has used its existing cancer-virology technology platform as a springboard to develop the first commercially available neutralizing antibody test that doesn't require a high level of biohazard containment.

 The lab-based test will also be useful in screening donors for convalescent plasma experiments, he said.
-Vyriad signed its first commercial contract to do neutralizing antibody testing on a commercial basis this week and expects to add more soon.
-Since Vyriad can only process 1,000 specimens per day, there are plans to expand to other sites, including Mayo Clinic, though that takes weeks to set up.
+Vyriad signed its first commercial contract to do neutralizing antibody testing on a commercial basis this week and expects to add more.
+Since Vyriad can process only 1,000 specimens a day, there are plans to expand to other sites, including Mayo Clinic, though that takes weeks to set up.

 Russell explained that antibodies are much smaller than a virus, and they tend to swarm all over the exterior "spike protein" arms that give a coronavirus its distinctive appearance.